Omniglot News (11/08/24)

 Here’s the latest news from the world of Omniglot.

-On the Omniglot blog we find out what links the words Croissant and Cereal, and there’s the usual Language Quiz.
+On the Omniglot blog there’s a new post entitled Rucksacks & Mistletoe, in which we find out how the Italian word zaino (rucksack, backpack) is related to the English word mistletoe.
+There’s also the usual Language Quiz.
 See if you can guess what language this is:

-Here’s a clue: this language is spoken in
+Here’s a clue: this language was spoken in Oklahoma in the USA and is being revived.

-The mystery language in last week’s language quiz was Dolgan (Дулҕан), a northern Turkic language spoken in the Taymyr Peninsula in the far north of the Russian Federation.
+The mystery language in last week’s language quiz was Chamacoco (Ɨshɨr), a Zamucoan language spoken in northern Paraguay.

 https://www.omniglot.com/news/